enymuss/blog/_posts/2015-01-15-GCI-Summary.md

 ### #4: MOD-66 - "Delete" link is dangerously ambiguous:
 I wanted gain a better understanding of the Modulus webpage, so I turned to the UI and completed a fairly simple task of changing the wording and position of the "Delete" button.

-I gained a better understanding of Bootstrap's classes and Angular.js templating and DOM.
+I gained a better understanding of Bootstrap's classes, Angular.js templating and DOM.
 It was accepted and merged into the main repository.